Weighing just 1.5kgs, the pink pulsating blob that resides between your ears is the most advanced bio-computer in the known universe.

 If we lived to be 150 years old we’d all be showing signs of Age Related Cognitive Decline; if you stick around long enough ARCD is an inevitable consequence of brain ageing.
 There are however several activities associated with a later onset of ARCD: playing a musical instrument, playing chess, dancing, and reading.

 Look after you brain, it’s the only one you’ve got!

-Sort Your Brain Out is the best-selling book by the UK’s leading Motivational Speaker – Adrian Webster and the UK’s favourite Neuroscientist Dr. Jack Lewis.
+Sort Your Brain Out is the best-selling book by one of the UK’s leading Motivational Speakers – Adrian Webster and the UK’s favourite Neuroscientist Dr. Jack Lewis.

 The book provides information on how to re–wire your brain to be more creative, make better decisions, improve your mood and memory, manage stress, and stave off senility.
 Adrian and Jack explain how the brain works and what you can do every day to subtly alter your behaviours, beliefs, and motivations to create positive change in your life and health.

 Included within the book are tools and exercises to help you maximize your brain power, think more creatively, keep your memory sharp and live a better life on a daily basis.